RunestoneInteractive/httlads/_sources/Statistics/cs2_exploring_business_data.rst

 e.
 If you want to copy/paste, check the ranges carefully and add the ``$`` sign to avoid running into errors.

-3. Another great way of visualizing data is to use a choropleth.
+3. Another great way of visualizing data is to use a **choropleth**.
 A choropleth takes in a set of geographic data and uses a map to show another set of data, such as starting a business score.

 a.
 Click on Insert then select Chart